Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 You'll find out.

-He was born in Inglewood, California in February 1968,
+He was born in Inglewood, California in February 1968.

-the eldest child of Walt.
+The eldest child of Walt.

-No, Walt McCandless and Billy McCandless.
+No, Walt McCandless and Billy McAndelis.

 He had a younger sister named Corrine, who he was very, very close to.

-Corrine Aduljaba?
+Corrine Aduljabah?

-No, Corrine McCandless.
+No, Corrine McAnlis.

 Oh, okay.